Ghana’s energy security remains our topmost priority – Energy Minister to Investors in London

 Business News of Thursday, 8 June 2023

-He said a key catalyst for industrialization is the availability of affordable and accessible energy sources.
+He noted that a key catalyst for industrialization is the availability of affordable and accessible energy sources.

 “The thrust of policy objectives of all successive Governments in the energy sector since independence has been the push for a significant increase in its energy resources for social economic development and to become a net exporter of power in the sub-region,” he added.